 Compare prices At Amazon and Chewy on ‘Zoo Meds Slow Release Betta Banquet Blocks’ and ‘API 14 Day Slow Release Pyramid Blocks’.

 Ask A Friend Or Neighbor To Feed Your Betta

-If you have a good friend or neighbor that you can trust as a pet sitter, you could leave your Betta in their care while on vacation.
+If you have a good friend or neighbor you can trust as a pet sitter, you could leave your betta in their care while on vacation.

-They will need to be given instructions on when and how much to feed your Betta fish and will be able to keep an eye on them without having any other responsibility.
+They will need to be given instructions on when and how much to feed your Betta fish and will be able to keep an eye on them without having any other responsibilities.

 If they are uncomfortable feeding your betta, the automatic feeder or food block is worth considering.

 Add Some Live Food To Your Betta Tank

 Because betta fish are predominantly carnivorous, you can add a live food source to the tank.
 The benefit of live food is that it won’t rot while you are away, and your betta fish will have to catch the food before he can eat it.

 Shrimp are a good choice of live food.
 Consider using brine shrimp, mysis shrimp, or freshwater scuds.
 Shrimp usually hide beneath plants or within the substrate, so your betta fish will enjoy hunting for them while you are away.